ForwardFeed/periodic-table-data/README.md

 I am completely unrelated to https://periodictable.com/, however I thank them.

+If you like this project, you should give a look at [komed3/periodic-table](https://github.com/komed3/periodic-table)

 If you see a mistake in my scrapping, please notify me using the issues of git.

 If you want to add a new format other than JSON, feel free to contribute.